BenjaminHabert/jekyll-p5-portfolio/README.md

 - simple galleries of pictures
 - easy to manage list of dependencies if you want to create projects using other libraries than `p5.js`.
+- live-reload activated in development environment (just run `jekyll serve`, modify a file and the browser auto-realoads to take into acount the changed).

 # Using this template for you own portfolio